// faq

 Yes — Capture the Flag is one of our signature first-year events.
 The CTF runs all day alongside the main sessions, so you can jump in and out between talks.
 Challenges will span web exploitation, cryptography, OSINT, reverse engineering, and miscellaneous categories.
 Solo players and teams are both welcome.

-The Lockpick Village is a hands-on area where you can learn the basics of lock picking from experienced practitioners.
-It's a beloved tradition at hacker conferences and a great introduction to physical security.
-No experience required — equipment is provided.
-It runs open all day.
+The OSINT Village is a hands-on area where you can learn open source intelligence techniques and tools from experienced practitioners.
+Investigate real-world scenarios, discover hidden connections, and build your OSINT tradecraft.
+No experience required — it runs open all day.

 Q:How do I apply to speak?